spacetelescope/jdaviz/docs/imviz/plugins.rst

     Reprojecting a large image may be resource intensive.

+    Compass zoom box might be inaccurate on data linked to the reprojected image.

 Use the `reproject <https://reproject.readthedocs.io/>`_ package to create a new image that is the input image reprojected to its optimal celestial WCS.